alasca-association/tarook/docs/src/operation/vault.md

 This auth method is used to provide credentials for the individual nodes of all clusters.

+## On the use of Ed25519 keys

+By default,
+all scripts in this repository generate Ed25519 key pairs for CA-level keys.

+The reason for this is that elliptic curve keys are generally smaller and thus easier to store offline, if your policies require such treatment.
+Ed25519 is preferred over NIST-ECDSA, simply because based on implementation issues in the recent years it seems to be the more robust algorithm for long-term must-not-be-exposed secrets.

+The downside is that this renders the setup incompatible with Ubuntu versions older than 20.04 LTS
+(and probably other operating systems) due to lack of support in the respective `python3-cryptography` package.

 ## Managing Clusters in Vault

 The following scripts are provided in order to manage a Vault instance for yaook/k8s: